Frequently Asked Questions

 - Myotis sodalis

 11. How soon will I have my results?
 Accordion Closed

 - Single-sample analysis generally takes 2 to 4 weeks

 - These times vary based on sample quality and sequencer logistics.
 We share sequencers with other teams at a core facility.
 We aim to generate results as quickly as possible, but this is a complex process and delays do sometimes occur.

-12. How much guano should I sample?
+12. How much fecal material should I sample?
 Accordion Closed

-- Our collection vials can hold about 200 fecal pellets each, so we recommend collecting roughly this number of pellets from around your roost of interest.
+- For bats, our collection vials can hold about 200 fecal pellets each, so we recommend collecting roughly this number of pellets from around your roost of interest.

 13. What is the best way to preserve my samples?
 Accordion Closed